33 ACT to SAT Score Conversion

 A composite ACT score of 33 is an excellent result - roughly the 98th percentile nationally.
 According to official concordance tables, an ACT 33 is equivalent to about an SAT 1460 on the 1600 scale (with a typical range of 1450-1480).
 In other words, scoring 33 on the ACT should translate to around 1450-1500 on the SAT.
 Below we break down how a 33 ACT maps to SAT section scores, and discuss what this means for college admissions and test choices.

-You can double-check this estimate with an online concordance calculator:
+You can double-check this estimate with our concordance calculator:

 Equivalent SAT Score for ACT 33

 By concordance, an ACT 33 converts to an SAT composite of about 1460 (out of 1600).
-Many sources agree: one expert FAQ notes that most concordance tables place a 33 ACT in the 1450–1490 SAT range.
+Many sources agree: most concordance tables place a 33 ACT in the 1450-1490 SAT range.
 In practical terms, that means a 33 ACT is roughly like scoring in the mid-1400s on the SAT.
-Keep in mind these conversions are approximate – some colleges draw their own comparisons – but official tables give a solid guide.
+Keep in mind these conversions are approximate - some colleges draw their own comparisons - but official tables give a solid guide.
 In short, a 33 ACT ≈ 1460 SAT.

 Section Score Breakdown

-Although ACT and SAT composite scores convert by table, it's useful to see how individual sections compare.
-Here's a rough breakdown if you scored 33/36 in each ACT section:
+Although ACT and SAT composite scores convert by table, it is useful to see how individual sections compare.
+Here is a rough breakdown if you scored 33/36 in each ACT section:

 ACT Math (33) → SAT Math ~740/800.
 Official ACT/SAT concordance shows that an ACT Math score of 33 corresponds to about 740 on the SAT Math section.
 (For context, a perfect ACT Math 36 equals an 800 SAT Math.)